Temidtech/dart-cheat-sheet/README.md

   ## Null-aware Operators

-Handling null exceptions in app developmeng is very essential, as this allows you to create a seamless experience for your app users.
+Handling null exceptions in app development is very essential, as this allows you to create a seamless experience for your app users.
 Dart provides you with some handy operators for dealing with values that might be null.
 One is the ??= assignment operator, which assigns a value of a variable only if that variable is currently null:

 ###  Example